cedadev/jasmin-workshop/exercises/ex00/README.md

   chmod 700 ~/.ssh
   ```

-  Now, move the files from your download location (where your browser puts downloaded files) to the directory you just created:
+  Now, move the 2 key files `id_rsa_training_jasmin*` from your download location (where your browser puts downloaded files) to the directory you just created.
+The `username` and `passphrase` files can stay where they are.

   ```
   mv ~/Downloads/id_rsa_training_jasmin* ~/.ssh/